Combinatorial quantization of 4d 2-Chern-Simons theory I: the Hopf category of higher-graph states: 2-Chern-Simons theory on the lattice

 With the Haar measure $\mu$ on $\mathbb{G}$ in hand, we can now construct a model for the "Hilbert space-valued 2-group functions" $\mathfrak{C}(\mathbb{G})$.
-Elements in it should be maps that assign entire 2-group elements to a Hilbert space; note this is \textit{not} the "2-group algebra" functor category $\operatorname{Fun}(\mathbb{G},\mathsf{Hilb})$ as typically studied in the literature \cite{huang2023tannaka}!
-It is instead more closely related to the "2-groupoid algebra" described in \cite{Bullivant:2019tbp}.
-Keep in mind the actual functor category under study is $\operatorname{Fun}(\mathbb{G}^\Gamma,\mathsf{Hilb})$.
+In accordance with the datum $\phi$ in \textbf{Definition \ref{2graphopsguide}}, elements in it should be maps that assign entire 2-group elements to a Hilbert space.